International Teachers, Teaching Resources

 Interview with international students

-Monica Espitia, kindergarten teacher at William H. Owen Elementary from Colombia
+Monica Espitia, kindergarten ambassador at William H. Owen Elementary from Colombia

 My virtual exchange activity this year was an interview with Colombian students.
 I previously talked with my university friend who is an English high school teacher in Armenia, Colombia, and we decided to do a Skype meeting with my 5-year-old students and his students in 9th grade.